dasch-swiss/dsp-tools/README.md

 knora-py is a python package containing a command line tool for data model (ontology) creation, a library allowing creation of single resources and mass upload using the bulk import of data into the Knora framework.

 The package consists of:
-- `Knora` Python modules for accessing Knora using the API (ontology creation, data import/export etc.)
+- `dsplib` Python modules for accessing Knora using the API (ontology creation, data import/export etc.)
-- `knora-create-ontology` A command line program to create an ontology out of a simple JSON description
+- `dsp-tools` A command line program to create an ontology out of a simple JSON description
 - `knora-reset-triplestore` A command line program to reset the content of the ontology.
 Does not require a restart of the Knora-Stack.